Amiga Technical Resource

 It should look like this when finished.

-4. Turn the motherboard right side up and check your work as detailed below.
+4. Turn the main board right side up and check your work as detailed below.

 Testing the completed job